 Grounding And Bonding Definitions (Article 100: National Electrical Code)

 Bonded (Bonding).
-Connected to establish electrical continuity and conductivity.
+Connected to establish continuity and conductivity.

 Bonding Jumper, Equipment.
-The connection between two or more portions of the equipment grounding conductor.
+The connection between two or more portions of the equipment conductor.

 Bonding Jumper, System.
 The connection between the grounded circuit conductor and the supply-side bonding jumper, or the equipment grounding conductor, or both, at a separately derived system.